lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         }
     }
 ~~~~~
-{: #Fig-ex-field-length-union title='Type definition for field Length'}
+{: #Fig-ex-field-length-union title='Type definition for Field Length'}

 The naming convention is fl followed by the function name as defined in SCHC specifications.

 ## Field position

-Field position is a positive integer which gives the position of a field, the default value is 1, but if the field is repeated several times, the value is higher.
+Field Position is a positive integer, which describes the ordinal position of a field in a header.
+The default value is 1, but for fields that appear multiple times in a header, the value may be larger.
-value 0 indicates that the position is not important and is not taken into account during the rule selection process.
+The value 0 indicates that the position is not to be taken into account for the rule selection process.

 Field position is a positive integer.
 The type is an uint8.

 ## Direction Indicator

-The Direction Indicator (DI) is used to tell if a field appears in both direction (Bi) or only uplink (Up) or Downlink (Dw).
+The Direction Indicator (DI) is used to tell if a rule field applies to both flow directions (Bi) or only to uplink (Up) or downlink (Dw) flows.

 ~~~~~